The ‘Needs to Know’

 Head across this incredible construction & take a moment to look either side….looking down will really make you appreciate the effort involved to take the canal over the gap.

 12. Continue along the canal path…today there was an old sailing ship along here…wow that’s a huge rudder for this canal….

 13. Head for the lock gates & our recommendation is you cross the canal via the 2nd set…beware though…they’re not the safest

 14. The signpost on the far side above points to the ‘Buckingham Arm’ which says is currently under restoration…that’s the direction you need to head now.

-Keep going past several moored boats & then the canal finishes walk up a slope
+Keep going past several moored boats & then walk under the bridge & continue along the Buckingham Canal

 The next part of this walk is missing a footpath signpost so look out for a wood on the right hand side of the old canal.
 Just pass this, there’s a wide gap in the hedge on the left.
 Go through this & turn right walking along the same hedge, into the field.
 After about 100 yards head slightly diagonally across the field to the bridge you can see ahead